top of page

 BEAD Timeline

 The National Telecommunications and Information Administration (NTIA) expects BEAD implementation to take roughly 6 years from start to finish.
-In September 2023, we submitted Maine's Broadband Action Plan and Digital Equity Plan to the NTIA for review.
-We are currently developing and accepting feedback on the BEAD Initial Proposals, Volume 1 & 2.
+In September 2023, MCA submitted Maine's Broadband Action Plan and Digital Equity Plan to the NTIA for review.
+In December, 2023, MCA submitted BEAD Initial Proposals, Volume 1 & 2.
+Volume 1 and Volume 2 have now been accepted.

 Click the image to the left to zoom in on the timeline.